joewxboy/service-postgresql/README.md

 * `default` - init run browse
 * `init` - optionally create the docker volume
 * `run` - manually run the postgres container locally as a test
-* `browse` - open the Home Assistant UI in a web browser
+* `browse` - open the PostgreSQL UI in a web browser
 * `check` - view current settings
 * `stop` - halt a locally-run container
 * `dev` - manually run postgresql locally and connect to a terminal in the container